Beer-Boiled Shrimp Cocktail

 - 10 sprigs fresh parsley

-- 2 pounds large raw shrimp, peeled and deveined (preferably tail-on; thawed if frozen)
+- 2 pound large raw shrimp, peeled and deveined (preferably tail-on; thawed if frozen)

 - Cocktail Sauce: